Hari-jith/Real-Time-Emotion-Detection/README.md

 # 📊 Experimental Results

-The four models were evaluated on the RAF-DB test set.
+The four emotion classification models were evaluated on the RAF-DB test set.

 The primary model-selection metric is **Macro F1-score**, because the dataset is class-imbalanced.